 If additional vehicles really are needed, find a solution that is as flexible as possible, and consider downsizing by a category too.
+Possible options include:

+- Used-car lease

-Possible options include: - Short lease - Rental vehicles These options avoid you having to make a longer-term commitment, plus you can choose the optimal mobility solution in line with the duration you require.
+- Short lease

+- Rental vehicles

+These options avoid you having to make a longer-term commitment, plus you can choose the optimal mobility solution in line with the duration you require.